ASE A2 Automatic Transmission Practice Test

 - D. Neither of these.

-34. While testing the circuits leading to the control module of an electronic automatic transmission, the technician should use at least a:
+34. While testing the circuits leading to the transmission control module, the technician should use at least a:

 - A. 1 Megohm tester.